-During the school year, you’re laser-focused on your students and your responsibilities at school.
+During the school year, you’re laser-focused on your students and your work responsibilities.
 But come summertime, you finally have a chance to focus on you.

-Whether you want to tackle a big home project or reassess your finances, jet off on a much-needed vacation, or just kick back and relax for a change, your summer is a blank slate.
+Whether you want to tackle a big home project or reassess your finances, head out on a much-needed vacation, or just kick back and relax for a change, your summer is a blank slate.
 What will you do?

 Here are a few ideas for smart ways you can spend your break, plus some benefits for NEA members that can help you make the most of your time off.

-You’ve been on the go since last fall.
-It’s important to take time now to slow down and breathe for a bit.
+You’ve been on the go since last fall and each school year comes with its own stresses and challenges.
+It’s important to take time now to slow down, step back and relax for a bit.
 Check out this 3-step process that’ll help you unwind, reassess and recharge.

-By allowing yourself to rest, build some healthy habits and tend to your own needs, you’ll be ready to go by your first day back next school year.
+By allowing yourself to rest, build some healthy habits and tend to your own needs, you’ll be ready to go by the first day of the next school year.

 2. Take a vacation